Our work in Mali

-In terms of environmental sustainability, over 8,947 trees have been planted, and 300 households have received bins to enable them to safely dispose of or recycle their waste.
-Two waste management centers have been built to improve waste management and protect the environment.
+In terms of environmental sustainability, over 8,947 trees have been planted and 300 households have received bins to enable them to safely dispose of or recycle their waste.
+Two waste management centres have been built to improve waste management and protect the environment.

 Overall, our efforts for sustainable agriculture have seen more than 360 households start using organic rather than chemical fertilisers, which can improve harvests as well as protect the environment.

 We have actively raised awareness of the need for people to live together in the land peacefully with 196 community leaders, and 95 community and religious leaders have been trained to use the Do Not Harm tool.
 This involves making peace with oneself, then with close contacts, and then with the wider community.
 This tool has proven effective in preventing conflicts and promoting reconciliation.